Home » Blog » Teachers » What Is TLM in Education? Full Form, Meaning, Importance & Types

 Teaching Learning Materials (TLM) and Teaching Aids are both essential in the educational process, but they serve different purposes.
 Understanding these differences can help educators use them more effectively in the classroom.

-Teaching Learning Materials (TLM)
+What Are Teaching Learning Materials (TLM)?

 Teaching Learning Materials (TLM) encompass a broad range of resources used to support both teaching and learning processes.
 These materials include textbooks, workbooks, visual aids, digital content, and tangible objects that cater to that facilitate deeper understanding, engagement, and active participation in the learning process.